Starting a delivery business might feel overwhelming. Read this guide to learn everything you need to know, from startup costs to business insurance.

 - Tablets and card readers for processing payments and signing off on orders

-If you are just starting up, and you plan on working independently for a while, a sole proprietorship is a good option.
-However, if you plan on hiring employees, you should look into setting up an LLC.
-For more information on the pros and cons of each business structure, try our complete guide to business structures.
+If you’re just starting up and you plan on working independently for a while, a sole proprietorship is a good option.
+However, if you plan on hiring employees, you should look into setting up an LLC and purchasing LLC insurance.

-Your final steps are to register your business with the IRS, register for business licenses and permits, and register with your state’s revenue office.
-For more information on these steps, see our article, How To Register Your Business: The Complete Guide.
+Your final steps are to register your small business with the IRS, register for business licenses and permits, get an EIN if you have employees, and register with your state’s revenue office.

 - Garage Liability Insurance: If you plan on storing vehicles on-site, you’ll also need garage liability insurance.